FluuxIO/go-xmpp/README.md

 The library is designed to have minimal dependencies.
 For now, the library does not depend on any other library.

+## Stanza subpackage

+XMPP stanzas are basic and extensible XML elements.
+Stanzas (or sometimes special stanzas called 'nonzas') are used to leveraged the XMPP protocol features.
+During a session, a client (or a component) and a server will be exchanging stanzas back and forth.

+At a low-level, stanzas are XML fragments.
+However, Fluux XMPP library provides the building blocks to interact with stanzas at a high-level, providing a Go-friendly API.

+The `stanza` subpackage provides support for XMPP stream parsing, marshalling and unmarshalling of XMPP stanza.
+It is a bridge between high-level Go structure and low-level XMPP protocol.

+Parsing, marshalling and unmarshalling is automatically handled by Fluux XMPP client library.
+As a developer, you will generally manipulates only the high-level structs provided by the stanza package.

+The XMPP protocol, as the name implies is extensible.
+If your application is using custom stanza extensions, you can implement your own extensions directly in your own application.

+To learn more about the stanza package, you can read more in the [stanza package documentation](https://github.com/FluuxIO/go-xmpp/blob/master/stanza/README.md).

 ## Examples

 We have several [examples](https://github.com/FluuxIO/go-xmpp/tree/master/_examples) to help you get started using